hbckleikamp/Uniref2Lineage/README.md

 <br>Input paramaters are:
 <br>accs: a list of your accessions
 <br>input_data_type: the type of accession that you input (https://www.uniprot.org/help/api_idmapping)
-<br>collumns: data collumns required in the final output (https://www.uniprot.org/help/uniprotkb_column_names)
+<br>columns: data columns required in the final output (https://www.uniprot.org/help/uniprotkb_column_names)